sabsteef/Tado-home-away/README.md

 What i did not want is letting Tado manage it.

 ### Features
-- Set Home
+- Set Home mode
-- Set Away
+- Set Away mode
-- get incription Key

 ## Installation
 1. go to your mobile application invite an new user (Use one of your spare email adresses) logout of your mobile app.